How to Become an Illinois School Counselor

 Step One:

-Gather information from schools offering associate degree programs or bachelor degree programs in psychology, counseling or any type of program you are currently interested in.
-It is not imperative you enroll in a counseling program at this point.
-The only necessity is that you begin earning your associate’s degree or bachelor’s degree.
+Gather information from schools offering associate degree programs or bachelor degree programs in psychology, counseling, or any type of program you are currently interested in.
+It’s not necessary to earn a counseling degree at this point; just work on earning an associate’s or bachelor’s degree.

 FIND SCHOOLS